kriyptor/Node-Terminal-Resume/readme.md

 ---

-> Inspired by the idea of sharing resumes in a fun and interactive way via the terminal!
+> Inspired by the idea of sharing resumes in a fun and interactive way